 But what exactly self-care looks like is left up to us as individuals — and rightly so.
 The real definition of self-care is your definition.
 You are the authority on you.

 There’s clearly a self-care movement on the rise.
 Not only are everyday Americans becoming more committed to caring for their health, but healthcare providers are also seeing the value of empowering their patients.Self-care is defined by each of us as individuals -- not by journalists or doctors or friends or social media.
 Click To Tweet

 Each of us gets to decide for ourselves what self-care looks like.
 Our activities and strategies may look very different, and that’s okay.
 In fact, it’s more than okay.

 The more individualized our strategies, the more in touch with our needs we become.
 And that’s a sweet spot when it comes to preventive care.
 Being able to recognize early signs of illness and making necessary behavior changes helps preserve our health — and it can also prevent the costly medical expenses that often come with healthcare.

 Learning to Trust Yourself

 As a healthcare provider who has been on both sides of the sheets when it comes to professionalized care, I know that self-care isn’t something that can be dictated or prescribed.
 Yes, there are multitudes of professionals who are equipped to help us when we need support and guidance.
 But ultimately, self-care must be defined by each of us as individuals — not by journalists or doctors or friends or social media.

 So, the next time you read someone else’s opinion about what self-care is or isn’t, keep scrolling.
 Don’t allow their interpretation to dictate what self-care is and isn’t for you.
 Trust yourself to know what you need.
 And if you need help, ask someone who understands that self-care is personal.

-Enroll in the Self-Care Mastery Program now.
+Enroll in the Lifestyle Design Studio now.